 Masks trap in moisture, sweat, dirt, and oil.
 These can result in blemishes that include acne, inflamed hair follicles, pressure sores, small bumps, etc. When masks move, they create friction, and any friction creates irritation.
 Even breathing adds to the complications.
 When we breathe or speak, we create moisture, which changes our skin's pH.
 A change in pH levels can result in a rise of bacteria, which leads to increased blemishes.

-How Can I Treat my Mask Acne?
+How Can I Treat My Mask Acne?

 There are a few simple steps you can add to your routine to help lessen the side effects of wearing a mask: